stereoIII6/fraxio_framework/WhitePaper.md

 1/1000 PYE_alpha
 ```

-When the value of the Parent PYE Token changes the
+When the value of the parent PYE token changes, the
-value of the FRX Token changes Proportianlly
+value of the FRX token changes proportionally

 The locking of PYE and minting of FRX requires
-MLK Tokens and Network Fees.
+MLK tokens and network fees.

 ```
 Costs: